an1lam/deepmr/REPRODUCIBILITY.md

 cd simdna
 python setup.py develop
 ```

+Running our simulation code also requires compiling some Cython code to speed up one-hot encoding of sequences.
+To do this, run `scr/compile_cython.sh` from the project base directory.

 #### BPNet-specific setup
 For the BPNet experiment, we've found it easier to install the necessary packages manually since some are direct from Github repositories.
 In addition to the following instructions, you'll need an environment in which you can run a Jupyter notebook.